Engee documentation

 Yes

-# Taper — change of the directivity diagram of the antenna sublattice elements
+# Taper — changing the radiation pattern of the antenna sublattice elements

 Scalar / array of real and/or complex numbers